DFW-Clojure/glutton/README.md

 # glutton

-A Storm project designed to ... well, that part is up to you.
+A Storm project to learn about ingesting data.

 ## Usage